CSCfi/open-source-policy/POLICY.md

 ## 7. Use Creative Commons license for non-software

 Unless there are specific reasons to choose otherwise, use the permissive Creative Commons BY 4.0 license (https://creativecommons.org/licenses/by/4.0/) for non-software, such as documentation, illustrations and data.
-This is the recommendation for public administration in Finland (http://www.jhs-suositukset.fi/suomi/jhs189).
+This is the recommendation for public administration in Finland (https://www.avoindata.fi/data/fi/dataset/jhs189).

-For releasing and hosting the content, use the popular international repositories that are most relevant to your case.
-Small files are often best stored next to the code in GitHub.
+For releasing and hosting the content, use established international repositories that are most relevant to your case.
+Small files are often best stored next to code in GitHub.

 ## 8. Accept and encourage contributions